FrankBijnen/ExifToolGui/Docs/Readme GeoCoding.txt

+Support for new ExifTool functions geolocate and -api geolocation.
+(Requires ExifTool 12.78 and GUI version V6.3.0)

 Starting from version V6.3.0 a new GeoCode provider for reverse geocoding has been added.
 You can obtain the City, State and Country from GPS Coordinates, by selecting 'ExifTool geolocation' as Geocode provider.
 It uses a feature available in ExifTool V12.78.
 For more background info: https://exiftool.org/geotag.html#Geolocation

-In order to be compatible with the ExifTool function the existing functions have modified.
+In order to be compatible with the new ExifTool function the existing GUI functions have been modified.

-Exiftool writes to location found into tags: XMP:photoshop:City, XMP:photoshop:State, XMP:photoshop:Country and -XMP-iptcCore:CountryCode
+Exiftool writes the location found into tags: XMP:photoshop:City, XMP:photoshop:State, XMP:photoshop:Country and -XMP-iptcCore:CountryCode
 In previous versions Gui wrote the info to -XMP-iptcExt:LocationShownCity, -XMP-iptcExt:LocationShownProvinceState and -XMP-iptcExt:LocationShownCountryName
-Depending on the setting only the CountryCode was written into -XMP-iptcExt:LocationShownCountryName or the full countryName.
+Depending on the setting only the CountryCode was written into -XMP-iptcExt:LocationShownCountryName or the full CountryName.
-Starting with V6.3.0 Gui will write in the photoshop and then iptcExt tags.
-You can choose in preferences if you want the CountryCode, or the full CountryName displayed.
+Starting with V6.3.0 Gui will write botn into the photoshop and into the iptcExt tags.
+You can choose in preferences if you want the
-If CountryCode is empty, and CountryName not it will display the CountryName.
+CountryCode, or the full CountryName displayed in the filelist.
+(If CountryCode is empty, and CountryName is not empty, it will display the CountryName in the filelist)

 Lessons learned from user testing.